Homer E. Newell Jr.

-Homer Edward Newell Jr. (March 11, 1915 – July 18, 1983) was a mathematics professor and author who became a powerful United States government science administrator—eventually rising to the number three position at the National Aeronautics and Space Administration (NASA).
+Homer Edward Newell Jr. (March 11, 1915 – July 18, 1983) was an American mathematics professor and author who became a powerful United States government science administrator—eventually rising to the number three position at the National Aeronautics and Space Administration (NASA).
 In the early 1960s, he either controlled or influenced virtually all non-military uncrewed space missions for the free world.

 Early life and education

 Newell was born March 11, 1915, in Holyoke, Massachusetts.
 He was educated in the public schools, graduating at the top of his class from Holyoke High in 1932.
 In a 1980 interview, he recalled that his interest in science arose from his grandfather Arthur J. Newell, an engineer for a local electrical equipment manufacturer, who had an extensive private library where Newell found books on astronomy and chemistry.
 Arthur also provided the money for his grandson's university education at Harvard University, where he graduated with a 1936 Bachelor of Arts in Math, and a 1937 Master of Arts in Teaching.
 He applied for a scholarship to pursue a Doctorate in Math, but Harvard did not award it.
 Instead, he completed his education at the University of Wisconsin–Madison, which awarded him a Math Ph.D. in 1940 with Rudolf Langer as thesis advisor.